tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 * Open Banking
 * Roboadvising

-* Note that FinTech is such an emerging field that different FinTech reports sometimes use different names and definitions of Fintech domains and sectors (CB Insights, Investopedia, Accenture).
+* Note that FinTech is such an emerging field that different FinTech reports sometimes use different names and definitions of FinTech domains and sectors (CB Insights, Investopedia, Accenture).
 You may see lists of FinTech domains online that are either longer or shorter than the list above; there is no one comprehensive list.

 #### 2. Choose a company (or project) within your Fintech domain